urchade/GLiNER/README.md

 ## 🛠 Areas of Improvements / research

+- [ ] Extend the model to relation extraction.
+Our preliminary work [GraphER](https://github.com/urchade/GraphER).
 - [ ] Allow longer context (eg. train with long context transformers such as Longformer, LED, etc.)
 - [ ] Use Bi-encoder (entity encoder and span encoder) allowing precompute entity embeddings
 - [ ] Filtering mechanism to reduce number of spans before final classification to save memory and computation when the number entity types is large